In the north west of the country, for over six hundred years, a mighty civilisation held sway.

-An interesting method being employed to keep this tree vertical.
-And the local motorbike
+An interesting method was being employed to keep this tree vertical.
+It was also a handy spot

 Within Angkor Thom, the Bayon looks somewhat messy from a distance.
 It was used during the

-filming of "Tomb Raider", the time which introduced Angelina Jolie to South-East Asia and led her
+filming of "Tomb Raider", which introduced Angelina Jolie to South-East Asia and led her

-It remains a mystery who or what these faces represent, but there are over 200 of them
+It remains something of a mystery who or what these faces represent, but there are over two hundred of them

 in the Bayon, all smiling serenely and mysteriously...like they know something we don't...

 Phimeanakas, also in Angkor Thom, built over a thousand years ago, makes a nice photo!